dzsquared/SQL-DevOps-workshop/LAB4/README.md

+---
+layout: page
+title: "Lab 4"
-# LAB 4: Troubleshooting and Optimizing DevOps Workflows
+description: "Troubleshooting and Optimizing DevOps Workflows"
+permalink: /LAB4/
+---

 **Overview:**
-- 4.1: Creating a rollback point when the deployment is successful
+- [4.1](#41-creating-a-rollback-point-when-the-deployment-is-successful): Creating a rollback point when the deployment is successful
-- 4.2: Incorporating data cleaning pre-deployment scripts
+- [4.2](#42-incorporating-data-cleaning-pre-deployment-scripts): Incorporating data cleaning pre-deployment scripts
-- 4.3: Source control for a rogue database
+- [4.3](#43-source-control-for-a-rogue-database): Source control for a rogue database

 ## 4.1 Creating a rollback point when the deployment is successful